 Rev. Gordon Briggs

-The Reverend Gordon Briggs – Foundation Governor - Finance, Pupil Premium, Sports Premium, PE, Extra-Curricular Sports
+The Reverend Gordon Briggs – Foundation Governor - Finance, Pupil Premium, Sports Premium, PE, Extra-Curricular Sports.
+Linked to Year 4.

 I joined the School Governing Body in September 2015 and have taken on the role of Chair of Finance and Personnel Committee, including responsibility for Pupil Premium and Sports & PE Grants.